jswhitton/mtools/README.md

 # mtools
-Mountcomp source code in C to communicate with a Rosemount RS3 SCI adapter
+Mountcomp source code in C to communicate with a Rosemount RS3 SCI adapter.
+Developed in 1995 using C, with gcc to compile to target VMS operating ssytem running on DEC VAX hardware